 After lunch take a stroll through the town of Tofino itself.
 Although it can be touristy, there are plenty of gems amongst the rubble.
-My favourite store to visit was Mark Hobson’s gallery.
-As I was walking by, a colourful painting of a bright red octopus caught my eye and I just had to go in and take a look.
+My favorite store to visit was Mark Hobson’s gallery.
+As I was walking by, a colorful painting of a bright red octopus caught my eye and I just had to go in and take a look.

 The way he makes his landscapes and wildlife come to life was so impressive.
 As a photographer, I could really appreciate the colours and composition he used in all of his paintings.
 There was not one that I wasn’t impressed with.
 From wild surf to misty rain forests he painted in a captivating way.
 Check out some of his work on his Instagram.

 Another gem is the Love Craft Gallery.
 Mostly stocked with local artisans who use natural surroundings and indigenous art as inspiration, it’s clear to see there is a lot of talent in the area.
 They stock a range of jewelry, art, photography, ceramics, and woodwork all crafted with love.
 Love Craft Gallery also has an espresso bar and are more than happy to keep you caffeinated for the rest of the day.

 Schooner Cove Trail

 The best way to enjoy the lovely afternoon sun is on the beach.
 If you want a beach that’s a little more secluded then take the 2km in-and-out trail along a boardwalk through a thriving rainforest.
 This trail leaves from the Schooner Cove carpark and will take you through an overgrown lush forest along a rickety boardwalk which looks like something out of the forbidden forest in Harry Potter.